chocolatey/chocolatey-workshop-organizational-use/prepare-vms/README.md

 ## Full automated build

-We've implemented a fully automated build to run a Chocolatey Internalizer Workshop very easily.
+We've implemented a fully automated build to run a Chocolatey Organizational Use Workshop very easily.

 ![Build pipeline to create 40 VM's in Azure with a CircleCI build using Packer and Terraform](images/pipeline.png)